Alex McLeish salutes Scotland response on Nations League debut

 Scots make winning start to Nations League campaign with assured victory over Albania

-Alex McLeish saluted his Scotland players as they bounced back from defeat to Belgium to kick off their Nations League campaign with victory over Albania.
+Alex McLeish saluted his Scotland players as they bounced back from defeat to Belgium to kick off their UEFA Nations League campaign with victory over Albania.

 Three days on from their chastening 4-0 defeat by Belgium, Steven Naismith led the Scottish revival as his header deflected in off defender Berat Djimsiti to put the host ahead at Hampden Park two minutes into the second half.